 UNESCO Updates Global Guidelines for Sex Ed

 When communities around the world asked, “How should we implement sexual health education?”
-UNESCO answered.
+The United Nations Educational, Scientific, and Cultural Organization answered.

 The updates are also a part of the United Nations 2030 Sustainable Development Goals Agenda, a call to action to leave no one behind in the quest for a sustainable global community.
 The CSE guidance touches on at least 9 of the 17 specific goals listed in the 2030 Agenda, including eliminating poverty and ensuring health and well-being for all.
-The ultimate goal of the prescribed education is to help young people learn to understand and manage their relationships.
-Given the prescribed age for implementing CSE is 5 – 24, the hope is young people will learn to manage friendships, family relations and –eventually– romantic and sexual relationships with confidence and empowerment, leading to healthy decision-making.
+Given the prescribed age for implementing CSE is 5–24 years, the hope is young people will learn to understand and manage friendships, family relations, and –eventually– romantic and sexual relationships with confidence and empowerment, leading to healthy decision-making.

 CSE has been found to have positive outcomes such as:

-Several factors influenced the decision to promote comprehensive education surrounding sex and sexuality, some of the most pressing are the influence of technologies such as television, smartphones, social media, and the internet – which often offer the first exposure of sexual information and images to many young people.
-Other global issues, such as sexual violence, often against women, signaled the UN to write this guidance with a firm grounding in human rights and an understanding that sexuality is a natural part of human development.
-Much like UNESCOs first volume, the organization anticipates adapting the guidance with policymakers and educators.
+While several factors influenced the decision to promote comprehensive education surrounding sex and sexuality, perhaps the most pressing is the influence of technology.
+Television, smartphones, social media, and the internet often offer the first exposure to sexual information and images to many young people.
+Other global issues, such as sexual violence, often against women, signaled the UN to write this guide with a firm grounding in human rights and an understanding that sexuality is a natural part of human development.

 Who worked on the guidance?